What Is Ohm’s Law? Definition, Formulas, and Examples

 There are two types of variable resistors that we know on the market, namely rotating and shifting type variable resistors.
 Basically, the way the two resistors work is the same, namely by shifting or rotating the sliding contacts to increase or decrease the resistance value as needed.
 We can find these variable resistors in the volume system on radios, tape recorders, and other electronic equipment.

-See also difference between md and do
+See also difference between compilation and interpretation

 Measuring Barriers